chathnindu/CW-OOP-CLI/README.md

 - Performance under high concurrency.

 ## License
 This project is a coursework submission and should not be redistributed or used for commercial purposes without prior permission.
-Contact the author for any inquiries.
+Contact the course instructor or author for any inquiries.